Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 How much garlic and chili should I use?

-The amount of garlic and chili can vary based on personal preference and the desired level of spiciness.
-A common ratio is around 4 cloves of garlic and 2 chili peppers per 150g (5 oz.) of prawns.
+A common ratio is around 5 cloves of garlic and 3 chili peppers per 150g (5 oz.) of prawns.
+Feel free to amend these quantities based on your preference.

 What type of chili should I use?